dsoprea/PySynchronousGlacier/sg/resources/README.rst

 - Wait until the job has been completed (usually three or four hours in us-east).
 - Request the job output data.
 - Delete each archive listed in the job-output.
+- Retrieve inventories until they reflect that there are no archives in the vault.
 - Delete the vault.

 This can become obnoxious.
 The goal of this tool is to execute synchronous workflows that just stay running until the job is done.